 The energy calculation in Equation 5-8 and 5-9 uses a different denominator term depending on the Unipolar or Bipolar mode.
-Bipolar mode for energy applies when the Bipolar/Bidirectional mode is used for V{BUS} and/or $V{\text{SENSE}}.$ The equation below shows how to realize this using the accumulator results, accumulator count and the accumulation period, T. In this equation, T must be known from a system clock time stamp or other accurate indicator of the total accumulation period.
+Bipolar mode for energy applies when the Bipolar/Bidirectional mode is used for V{BUS} and/or V{SENSE} .
+Equation 5-8 shows how to realize this using the accumulator results, accumulator count and the accumulation period, T. In Equation 5-8, T must be known from a system clock time stamp or other accurate indicator of the total accumulation period.